LiaPlayground/LiaScript_Tutorial_Kigali/README.md

 Task:

-Write some usefull comments on the usage of numbered lists and create an example, where you combine numbered and not numbered bullet points.
+Write some useful comments on the usage of numbered lists and create an example, where you combine numbered and not numbered bullet points.

-### Formating
+### Formatting

 Highlighting peaces of the text with only a text-editor might seem tricky at first.
 But, you can use different elements to tag your content.

-* `code`: this type is required if you want to highlight elements as code, the markdown interpeter will leave everything as it is (including Markdown syntax)
+* `code`: this type is required if you want to highlight elements as code, the markdown interpreter will leave everything as it is (including Markdown syntax)

 * italic: surround the word or the text with either `*` or  `_`.